cs2103aug2015-w10-3j/main/Developer Guide.md

 ## `Task` Class

 `Task` class is used to represent the tasks in the program.
-It contains methods to get or set the properties of the tasks (such as name, deadline, whether it is recurrent,…).
+It contains methods to get or set the properties of the tasks (such as name, deadline, whether it is recurrent,â€¦).

 ###### Notable API